 |There is a lot of helpful information on arts advocacy to be found online.
 The list below provides some of the most useful basic and detailed explanations of the advocate's role, how to advocate effectively (and legally), and presenting a clear and effective message.|

 - Americans for the Arts advances and leads the network of organizations and individuals who cultivate, promote, sustain, and support the arts in America.
-"Connecting your best ideas and leaders from the arts, communities, and business, together we can work to ensure that every American has access to the transformative power of the arts."

 - The State Arts Action Network (SAAN) currently includes 53 members from 42 states, including the District of Columbia.
 Members independently lead their state’s arts policy initiatives and gather together to share best practices.